fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 Now the <i>Operation</i> type accepts only three kinds of input; exactly the three strings we wanted.
 Using the OR operator _|_ we can define a variable to accept multiple values by creating a [union type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types).
-In this case we used exact strings (that in technical terms are called [string literal types](http://www.typescriptlang.org/docs/handbook/advanced-types.html#string-literal-types)) but with unions you could also make the compiler to accept for example both string and number: _string | number_.
+In this case, we used exact strings (that, in technical terms, are called [string literal types](http://www.typescriptlang.org/docs/handbook/advanced-types.html#string-literal-types)) but with unions, you could also make the compiler accept for example both string and number: _string | number_.

-The <i>type</i> keyword defines a new name for a type, [a type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases).
+The <i>type</i> keyword defines a new name for a type: [a type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases).
 Since the defined type is a union of three possible values, it is handy to give it an alias that has a representative name.

 Let's look at our calculator now: